 You can add custom calculations using the formula popup.
 To find this popup, go to "Add field or formula" in the fields panel, and select the formula tab.

-Just like with views, you can share reports externally (i.e. with non-Targetprocess users) by using the Share View mashup.
+Just like with views, you can share reports externally (i.e. with non-Targetprocess users).
 To share a report, go to Actions --> Share Report to generate a link to your report.
 These shared reports are interactive and will reflect any updates made to the report in real-time.

 - Every report has a static selection of projects and teams by default (just like views).
 This means that every user will see the same report, unless they specifically alter the selection of projects and teams.

-- Data in reports is updated every 1 hour by default now.
-This allows us to show data quickly, as it’s stored in cache.
-Users can always click the “update now” button to get fresh data.
-It is not possible to customize refresh interval so far.
+- Data in Visual Reports is updated every 1 hour by default now.
+Users can always click the Update now link to get fresh data.
+More information: How often does a Visual Report refresh the data displayed?

 - There are 6 kinds of charts that you can switch between.